stijnvermeir/mtgcards/manual.md

 Start your search with ^ and it will only match if the name *starts* with the search string.

 Use PgUp and PgDn to go to the previous or next match.

+### Deck statistics
+Click on *the graph icon* in the Deck window to see statistics about your deck.

+### Card pictures
+For double sided cards, you can click on the card image to see the back.

+For flipped or split cards, you can click on the card image to flip or rotate the image.

+### Card rulings
+When you right click on the card's image, the view will change to *Rulings*.
+These will only be available when you chose to download the card data file with rulings.

 ### Customization
 MTGCards aims to be very customizable.